puppetlabs/iac/_posts/2020-04-16-status-update .md

 ## Continued Work on Puppet DSC

 The work done by the team to [refactor DSC support](iac-41) in Puppet has continued with strides being made every day and the first of the beta trial packets being sent out.
-To any community members that have not received one of these packets but would like to, we encourage you to reach out to dsc@puppet.com with answers to the following questions:
+To any community members that have not received one of these packets but would like to, we encourage you to reach out to [dsc@puppet.com](mailto:dsc@puppet.com) with answers to the following questions:

 - What are the top three PowerShell modules with DSC resources you use/depend on the most?
 - Are you interested in participating in our beta testing program?

-## Community Issues
+## Support Issues

-Speaking of community I would like to take a moment to mention the community issues that have been raised over the last week and that are helping us to continually improve upon our modules and ensure that they run just as they should:
+I would like to take a moment to thank the support team (Elaine, go!) for the issues that have been raised over the last week and that are helping us to continually improve upon our modules and ensure that they run just as they should:

 - [MODULES-10628](https://tickets.puppetlabs.com/browse/MODULES-10628) - Docker volumes expects array rather than hash
 - [MODULES-10629](https://tickets.puppetlabs.com/browse/MODULES-10629) - Registry_auth results in changes every catalog run